Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 Well, that's true.

-But um, I think that as this evolves, I mean, it's gonna take time, but there will be platforms that truly come out with ironclad, no deplatforming for wrong think type principles.
+But I think that as this evolves, I mean, it's going to take time, but there will be platforms that truly come out with ironclad, no deplatforming for wrong think type principles.

-Like there, there's such a huge market demand for it, it's impossible that it doesn't uh eventually arise.
+Like there's such a huge market demand for it.

-So um in the interim, though, you're absolutely right.
+So in the interim, though, you're absolutely right.

 Like we have to continue to kind of stay under the radar and hope that once you launch above that threshold where you start to get their attention of like, okay, this guy is an influencer.

-Once you get as big as Joe Rogan and Tim Pool, it's kind of hard to get rid of them, uh, because they make so much money.
+Once you get as big as Joe Rogan and Tim Poo, it's kind of hard to get rid of them because they make so much money.

-I mean, that's that's that's the only reason that they're not deplatformed entirely, is because they're fucking cash cows and money and they found a way to be uh platform, they found a way to be platform independent as well.
+And they found a way to be found a way to be platform independent as well.

-Like um, even like most part even like Ben Shapiro, I obviously he relies a lot on YouTube and Apple.
+Like even like Ben Shapiro, obviously he relies a lot on YouTube and Apple, but he's got the Daily Wire is its own thing.

-I think I even I subscribe to it because I like to listen to second hour sometimes.
+I think I even subscribed to it because I like to listen to his second hour sometimes.

-Um he does have an income that is not reliant on um kickback from you know YouTube ads, right?
+And so he does have an income that is not reliant on kickback from YouTube ads.

-So you know, I feel bad for Alex Jones, and I I am a huge fan of Alex Jones, though I realize that he's um he's obnoxious and ridiculous.
+And I am a huge fan of Alex Jones, though I realize that he's obnoxious and ridiculous.

-Yeah, my theory on Alex Jones is that he's right about every single conspira conspiracy theory, and he's wrong about all the all of them too.
+My theory on Alex Jones is that he's right about every single conspiracy theory and he's wrong about all of them too.

-You just have to siphon through and figure out what real what's real, you know.
+You just have to siphon through and figure out what's real, you know?

-Yeah, but that I think that's the beauty of when you're allowed to talk uh freely is that you're gonna get some shit right and you're gonna get some shit wrong.
+Yeah, but I think that's the beauty of when you're allowed to talk freely is that you're going to get some shit right and you're going to get some shit wrong.

-But it's it's important that we're we're allowed to do that exploration because then you can avoid being ruled by a fucking little tyrant dictator bitch like Fauci for a year, because had you know, I think I think had sucks.
+But it's important that we're allowed to do that exploration because then you can avoid being ruled by a fucking little tyrant dictator bitch like Fauci for a year.

-I mean, and and I think that had we had open discourse, we could have remedied remedied this months in as opposed to a full year in.
+I mean, and I think that had we had open discourse, we could have remedied this months in as opposed to a full year in.

-But the the tech giants suppressing and banning people that were talking about the truth, and I knew it was the truth because I was researching this very early on Aggressively, because I wanted to know if my life was in danger or not.
+And I knew it was the truth because I was researching this very early on aggressively because I wanted to know if my life was in danger or not.

 And I came to the conclusion that it wasn't.

-And basically, any young person that was healthy was also not in danger, and that this was madness and that there was uh a thousand different things we should have been doing to try and alleviate and decrease the amount of fatalities that came from it.
+And basically any young person that was healthy was also not in danger and that this was madness and that there was a thousand different things we should have been doing to try and alleviate and decrease the amount of fatalities that came from it.

 But instead, because we did not have the capacity to discuss things openly, we were dictated to and we were lied to.

-Yeah, I know Fauci was, but in terms of like Facebook suppressing, you know, like lab league type stuff and Hunter Biden story.
+I know Fauci was, but in terms of like Facebook suppressing, you know, like lab league type stuff and that's a Biden story.

-Like I and maybe I'm just being naive, but I tend to think that though ridiculous and narcissistic and self-righteous, I tend to think a lot of those people on those fact check fact check panels actually think they're the real fact checkers.
+Like I, and maybe I'm just being naive, but I tend to think that though ridiculous and narcissistic and self-righteous, I tend to think a lot of those people on those fact check panels actually think they're the real fact checkers.

 I think there are true partisan actors within that that are like, okay, this news story about Hunter Biden's laptop is devastating to the Biden campaign.

-We're going to fucking suppress this thing because it basically they they look at it very similarly to how they did um Hillary's emails and how the FBI investigated her right before the election against Trump.
+We're going to fucking suppress this thing because basically they look at it very similarly to how they did Hillary's emails and how the FBI investigated her right before the election against Trump.

 So I think that that one was more nefarious.

-I think that their willingness to suppress quote unquote disinformation when it came to COVID information.
+I think that their willingness to suppress quote unquote disinformation when it came to COVID information, I think that may be genuine.

-If you're selective about what you report, you're you're giving in kind to a campaign.
+If you're selective about what you report, you're giving in kind to a campaign.

 Like, you know what I mean?